-Know the Battery Status of your Visitor's Mobile Phone - Digital Inspiration
+Calculate the Battery Level and Charging Status with HTML5

-When someone visits your website, you can easily retrieve information about the charge level of their mobile or laptop’s battery through the Battery Status API (live demo).
+When someone visits your website, you can easily retrieve information about the charge level of their mobile or laptop’s battery through the HTML5 Battery API.
 This is currently supported on Google Chrome, Opera & Firefox on the desktop and Chrome for Android.

+Companies like Uber look at the battery status of their customer’s mobile phone and may apply a price surge if the battery is low because of the urgency of the customer.

 The Battery API can be implemented with few lines of JavaScript code and reveals all the required details about the device’s battery charge level.
 You’ll get to know:

-- Whether or not the visitor’s battery is currently being charged.
+- Whether or not the battery is currently being charged.

 - How much is the battery charged?